Skip to main content

 11. To evaluate the Vault Status, checkVaultStatus MAY need access to a snapshot of the initial Vault state, which SHOULD be taken at the beginning of the action that requires the check.

-12. It MAY be critical to protect check(Account|Vault)Status functions against re-entrancy (depends on individual implementation).
+12. If the onlyEVCWithChecksInProgress modifier from the EVCUtil contract is not used, it MAY be critical to protect check(Account|Vault)Status functions against re-entrancy (depends on individual implementation).
 Additionally, the following check MUST be included as well:

 require(msg.sender == address(evc) && evc.areChecksInProgress());

 13. Both Account and Vault Status Check MUST be required at the very end of the operation unless the Vault enforces that Checks are always deferred when required (i.e. by using callThroughEVC modifier).
+This is in order to ensure that the checks are performed after the operation is complete.

-15. Vault MUST NOT allow calls to arbitrary contracts in an uncontrolled manner, including the EVC.
+16. Vault MUST NOT allow calls to arbitrary contracts in an uncontrolled manner, including the EVC.